hpcugent/hanythingondemand/docs/Command_line_interface.rst

 ``hod clean``
 ~~~~~~~~~~~~~

-Remove cluster info directory for clusters that are no longer available, i.e.  those marked with ``<no-job>`` in the
+Remove cluster info directory for clusters that are no longer available, i.e.  those marked with ``<job-not-found>`` in the
 output of ``hod list``.